AndreyNemchenko/kottans-frontend/README.md

 #### Linux Survival

-As a user of the Windows system, I was very interested to learn more about Linux.
-Many of the commands mentioned in the course can be helpful when using git bash.
+As a Windows system user, I was very interested in learning more about Linux.
+Commands that are used in Linux can also be used in Git.

 <details><summary>Screenshot1</summary>
 <p>